mistycheney/MouseBrainAtlas/doc/DataDescription.md

-This page describes the common data types and their representations in this system.
+This page describes the common data types in this system and how they are represented and stored.

 Images
 ==========